2021 Best Colleges for Computer Science in North Carolina

 Top 10 Best CompSci Colleges in North Carolina

-University of North Carolina at Chapel Hill is a wonderful decision for students interested in a Computer Science major.
-UNC Chapel Hill is a very large public school located in the small city of Chapel Hill.
+University of North Carolina at Chapel Hill is a great option for individuals pursuing a Computer Science degree.
+UNC Chapel Hill is a fairly large public school located in the small city of Chapel Hill.

-Any student who is interested in computer science has to take a look at Appalachian State University.
-Appalachian State is a large public school located in the distant town of Boone.
+Every student who is interested in computer science has to look into Appalachian State University.
+Appalachian State is a fairly large public school located in the distant town of Boone.

-Every student pursuing a degree in computer science needs to check out University of North Carolina at Wilmington.
-Located in the midsize city Wilmington, UNCW is a public college with a fairly large student population.
+Located in the city Wilmington, UNCW is a public school with a large student population.

-After graduating, compsci students generally earn about $61,300 in the first five years of their career.More… Request Information
+Soon after graduating, compsci students generally make an average of $61,300 in the first five years of their career.More… Request Information

-Elon is a moderately-sized private not-for-profit school located in the midsize suburb of Elon.More…Request Information
+Wake Forest University is a medium-sized private not-for-profit school located in the city of Winston-Salem.

-UNC Greensboro is a very large public school located in the city of Greensboro.
+UNC Greensboro is a fairly large public school located in the large city of Greensboro.

-Located in the large city Charlotte, UNC Charlotte is a public school with a fairly large student population.
+Located in the city Charlotte, UNC Charlotte is a public college with a fairly large student population.

-For those interested in pursuing a higher degree, UNC Charlotte also offers a Master's Degree in computer science.
-Students who graduate from the compsci program earn an average of $56,000 in their early career salary.More… Request Information
+Students who graduate from the compsci program earn an average of $56,000 in the first couple years of working.More… Request Information

-NC A&T is a fairly large public school located in the city of Greensboro.
+NC A&T is a large public school located in the city of Greensboro.

-ECU is a very large public school located in the city of Greenville.
+ECU is a fairly large public school located in the city of Greenville.

 Best Computer Science Colleges in the Southeast Region